DonnellWashington/donnellwashington.github.io/README.md

 Coding Instructor Intern - Beaufort Digital Corridor 2020-2022
 - Designed and developed interactive coding projects (games, apps) to engage students in software development.
 - Enhanced communication and leadership skills by mentoring students in group and one-on-one settings.
+- Utilized Unity game development platform to design and create educational games, providing an immersive learning experience for users.

 ### Projects
 Extended Connect 4